fusioncharts/angular-fusioncharts/README.md

   imports: [
     BrowserModule,
     // Specify FusionChartsModule as import
-    // and pass FusionCharts as a dependency FusionChartsModule.forRoot(FusionCharts)
+    // and pass FusionChartsProvider as a dependency FusionChartsModule.forRoot(FusionChartsProvider) ],
-  ],
   providers: [],
   bootstrap: [AppComponent]